The wolf you feed the most

 There’s nothing wrong with thinking.
 It helps us understand matters, make decisions, and solve problems.
 The issue emerges when your judgmental wolf takes over.
 That’s when you look ‘from’ your thoughts.

 Too much thinking can get you distracted.
 Your inner wolves can cloud your mind.
-Until they start eating you alive.
+And start eating you alive, without you noticing it.
 Piece by Piece.

 Your thoughts have the same effect as fog.